dingjiangang/lane_detection/README.md

 ### Installation
 1. Download the project.
-2. Position yourself in the folder lane_detection
+2. Position yourself in the folder lane_detection-master
 3. Run: docker build -t lane .

 ### Running the tests